British Rail Classes 112 and 113

 The Class 112 and Class 113 DMUs used the standard Cravens body used on Class 105s but had a single Rolls-Royce C8NFLH engine rated at 238 hp per car, all of which formed into 'power twins' – two car sets with both vehicles powered.

 There were two batches built, the first 50 vehicles (25 sets) had standard mechanical transmission via a gearbox and were allocated the Class 112.
 The second batch of 50 cars (25 sets) had hydraulic transmissions, and became Class 113s.

 The cars were built for services in the LMR Central Division and in the Liverpool - St Helens area, where the gradients in the Lancashire & Yorkshire area required more power.
 Both types also spent some time working from Cricklewood.

 The gross weight of a set with all seats occupied was approximately 70 tons, giving 6.8 hp per ton.
 Empty, it was 8.1 hp/ton, which compared favourably with 5.7 hp/ton that the Cravens power/trailer had.

-In 1982, two units, M51692 and M51691, were in use by British Steel at Shotton Works on Deeside.